mjbommar/binary-bpe/README.md

 - **none** – Raw byte stream.

 Set `--preprocessor-probability <P>` (or `TrainerConfig::builder().preprocessor_split_probability(P)`) to randomly *keep* only a subset of boundaries.
 Example: `P=0.8` keeps 80 % of whitespace splits while letting 20 % of tokens cross word boundaries, encouraging the model to learn multi-word merges.
 Provide `--preprocessor-seed` for reproducibility.
 Hugging Face exports automatically drop the pre-tokenizer section when `P < 1.0`, so downstream inference sees the exact byte stream used during training.

+Enable `--whitespace-merges-require-letter` (or `TrainerConfig::builder().require_letter_whitespace_merges(true)`) to stop numeric/punctuation-only spans from merging with whitespace while still permitting true words (containing ASCII letters) to retain their surrounding spaces.
+Add `--forbid-leading-whitespace-merges` (or `.forbid_leading_whitespace_merges(true)`) when you want all learned tokens to begin with non-whitespace bytes, keeping boundary markers in their own tokens while still allowing internal whitespace.

+**Recommendation:** for “WordPiece-but-with-multi-word” behavior, we’ve had good luck with `--preprocessor ascii-whitespace`, `--preprocessor-probability 0.6–0.75`, and `--whitespace-merges-require-letter`.
+This keeps token embeddings compact (no trailing spaces, no punctuation-only merges) while still allowing high-value phrases like “of the” or “## CHAPTER” to form.
+On very large corpora, start at the higher end of that range (∼0.7) so merge counts stay stable and RSS doesn’t spike, then experiment downward if you need more aggressive phrase compression.

+When you stick with the defaults, bbpe now caps merge lengths at 16 bytes whenever the preprocessor is `ascii-whitespace` or `unicode-whitespace`, mirroring WordPiece-style subwords.
+Binary/no-preprocessor runs keep the original 32-byte ceiling.
+Override this at any time via repeated `--allowed-length` flags (or `.allowed_token_lengths()` in code) if you need longer tokens for a particular corpus.

 ## JSONL Ingestion